 The infrastructure assessment classified 72 percent of all dams as functional (i.e., infrastructure serves its intended design level of service) as shown in Figure.
+These dams were classified as functional since they can pass the required percent of the Probable Maximum Flood (PMF) based on hazard classification and size as indicated in the TCEQ Dam Inventory dataset, which is considered a high-confidence data source.
 An estimated 62 percent of those classified as flood risk reduction dams are considered functional.
-Reasons for non-functionality include not being owned by a federal entity or not being utilized for power or water supply.
+Dams classified as non-functional were based on proxy indicators such as age and ownership, which are considered low-confidence data sources.
+All dams classified as non-functional in the Trinity Region are older than 50 years and not owned by any Federal entity or any other entity that provides power or water supply.

 An estimated 20 percent of all dams and 15 percent of flood risk reduction dams are considered non-deficient (i.e., they are in good structural condition and do not require replacement, restoration, or rehabilitation) as shown in Figure 1-24.
-Reasons for deficiency include a condition rating of "Poor" or Unsatisfactory" in the National Inventory of Dams, dam age greater than 50 years, not owned by a federal entity, or the dam is not used for power or water supply.
-For the Trinity Region, many dams classified as deficient are primarily greater than 50 years of age.
+A total of 265 dams were classified as deficient based on a condition rating of "Poor" or Unsatisfactory" in the National Inventory of Dams, which is considered a high-confidence data source.
+The deficient classification for most dams (1218 out of 1483) was based on proxy indicators such as age and ownership, which are considered low-confidence data sources.
+For the Trinity Region, many dams classified as deficient are primarily greater than 50 years of age and not owned by any Federal entity or any other entity that provides power or water supply.

 Functionality and condition are assessed in a similar way for reservoirs, using information from corresponding dams when possible.

-For levees that have an accreditation status determined by FEMA, the functionality and condition ratings are determined with a high confidence rating if the effective FIRM panel was published after 2018 and a low confidence if the effective FIRM panel was published before 2018.
+For levees that have an accreditation status determined by FEMA, the functionality and condition ratings are determined with a high-confidence rating if the effective FIRM panel was published after 2018 and a low-confidence if the effective FIRM panel was published before 2018.
 For levees without accreditation status or those that are unknown, assumptions of their condition are made based on levee age.
 An estimated 45 percent of levees are considered functional and 49 percent are considered non-deficient.